cuberite/users-manual/README.md

 A User's Manual for Cuberite

-There is an automatically updated version of the manual at [book.cuberite.org](http://book.cuberite.org), which updates every hour if a new commit has been pushed to this repository.
+There is an automatically updated version of the manual at [book.cuberite.org](https://book.cuberite.org), which updates every hour if a new commit has been pushed to this repository.

 Developers' Area
 ----------------

 This book is structured as individual HTML snippets for each chapter.
-The filename describes the section number and also the name of the section, seperated by " - ".
+The filename describes the section number and also the name of the section, separated by " - ".

 A sample input directory structure would be: